reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ### Function Composition

-**Function composition is a process of combining multiple functions to create a new function.** The `compose()` method in `Function` interface combines two functions by applying the argument function first and then the caller function.
+**Function composition is a process of combining multiple functions to create a new function.** The `compose()` method in the `Function` interface combines two functions by applying the argument function first and then the caller function.
 Conversely, the `andThen()` method applies the caller function first and then the argument function.

 For example, if we have two functions: one to convert a string to upper case and another to remove vowels from it, we can compose them using `compose()` or `andThen()`.
 If we use `compose()`, it first converts the string to uppercase and then removes vowels from it.
 Conversely, if we use `andThen()`, it first removes vowels from it and then converts the string to uppercase.